Geodan/pg2b3dm/README.md

 To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.

-Tileset.json and b3dm tiles are created in the 'tiles' subdirectory.
+Tileset.json and b3dm tiles are created in the 'output/tiles' subdirectory.

 ## History